-A person who holds a professional license requiring confidentiality, such as a counselor, or who is supervised by such a person shall not be required to disclose a report of prohibited conduct without the student's consent.
+Absent the student's consent, a person who holds a professional license requiring confidentiality, such as a counselor, who is supervised by such a person, or a person who is a nonprofessional counselor or advocate designated in administrative procedures as a confidential source shall only be required to disclose the type of incident reported.
+The person may not disclose information that would violate the student's expectation of privacy.